alan-turing-institute/gateway-job-manager-openfoam/README.md

 ```
 /job/<job_id>/status
 ```
-A PATCH request to this endpoint will trigger a PATCH request to the middleware, updating the status of a job.
+A PUT request to this endpoint will trigger a PUT request to the middleware, updating the status of a job.
 The data should be a json object `{"job_status": <status>}`.